-I’ll be the first one to admit that this Roasted Eggplant and Onion Dip is not the best looking appetizer I’ve ever seen.
+I’ll be the first one to admit that Roasted Eggplant Dip with Onions is not the best looking appetizer I’ve ever seen.
 But, trust me, after one bite you won’t care what it looks like.

 I made this on a Saturday afternoon for a snack.
-The Grillmaster was downstairs reading, so I took a sample of it to him with a few pita chips.
+The Grillmaster was downstairs reading, so I took a sample of the roasted eggplant dip to him with a few pita chips.
 When I saw him a few minutes later, he was licking the bowl.
 “Is there any more of this stuff?” he asked.
 I knew then that this recipe was a winner.

 I used a combination of different eggplants I found at the farmers’ market – one purple, one purple and white and two long skinny purple ones.
 White eggplant, which is a little bit sweeter, would be amazing as well.

 I’m not a huge eggplant fan, but I love this dip.
 It would be the perfect substitute for mayonnaise on a grilled vegetable sandwich.

 - 3-4 small eggplants (about 1-1/4 pounds total), quartered lengthwise

 - 2 cups coarsely chopped onion

 - 2 tablespoons minced fresh cilantro